isovalent/eBPF-Summit-2022-CTF/README.md

 ## Challenge 2

 You won't need Kubernetes knowledge for this challenge.
+Like a treasure hunt, a **map** will show you the way.

-Set up the VM as described about.
-Once it's up and running, SSH into it.
+Set up the VM as described above.
+Once it's up and running, open a shell / SSH into it.

-Like a treasure hunt, in this challenge a **map** will show you the way.

-Submit your answers or get hints at https://isogo.to/summit-2022-ctf-2
+Follow the instructions at https://isogo.to/summit-2022-ctf-2.

 ## Challenge 3

 You can use the same VM for this challenge.
-SSH into it and run `kubectl get pods`.
+Open a shell / SSH into it and run `kubectl get pods`.
 You should find one pod running in the default namespace.
 It might take a couple of minutes to get to ready state if you've only just deployed it.